SUBJECT AND PREDICATE

 Every complete sentence contains two parts: a subject and predicate.

 The subject is what (or whom) the sentence is about.
-It can be NOUN or PRONOUN that identifies the person, place, thing, or idea.
+It can be NOUN or

-The predicate tells something about the subject (tells what the subject is doing or being).
+is doing or being).
 It is usually in the form of VERB.

 Look at the following sentences!